ShunChi100/Value_investing_analysis/README.md

 5. Do the company's products rely on a commodity?
 6. Is the stock selling at a 25% discount to its real value?

- The first four rules can quantified using historical stock data.
-The other two rules require expertise in finance, so will not be considered here.
+ The first four rules can quantify using historical stock data.
+The other two require expertise in finance, so will not be considered here.

- __The null hypothesis__ (need to be refined as the project evolving): The trun means of returns are the same for two groups that classified by the first four rules.
+ __The null hypothesis__ (need to be refined as the project evolving): The true means of returns are the same for two groups that classified by the first four rules.

 ### Data Description
-Stock data are downloaded from [stockrow.com](stockrow.com) and [Yahoo finance](https://ca.finance.yahoo.com).
+Stock data were downloaded from [stockrow.com](stockrow.com) and [Yahoo finance](https://ca.finance.yahoo.com).
 Thanks to them for making the data publicly available.

+Data is cleaned using R language, including all financial data as well as median stock prices for each year.
+I will perform analysis of this cleaned dataset.

-### Analysis and Coding
+### Analysis
-Summary of analysis methods and codes go here (To be complete in the next milestone).
+In this analysis, only stocks in US stock exchanges and have market capital larger than ten billion US dollars are considered.
+For small market cap stocks, parameters fluctuate a lot, and hence value investing may not apply well in general.

+I will use some criteria to classify stocks into two or more groups.
+For example, the revenue growth rate is larger than 5%.
+After classification, we can visualize the stock average price growth verse the groups.
+We can also try to optimize the criteria so that we can separate a group from the other, which gives the maximum returns in stock growth.

+(To be continued as the project evolving.)